 1. How do casino markers work?

-Casino markers are zero-interest loans that casinos extend to patrons as an incentive to gamble.
+Casino markers are zero-interest loans that casinos extend to you as an incentive to gamble.
 Legally, these lines of credit are treated like checks.
-Patrons are expected to pay them back within 30 days (usually).1
+You are expected to pay them back within 30 days (usually).1

 Practically speaking, casino markers make gambling more convenient.
-Without these cash advances, patrons would have to carry large amounts of money on their person.
-Or rely on ATMs and pay extra fees.
+Without these cash advances, you would have to carry large amounts of money on your person or else rely on ATMs and pay extra fees.

 Customers wishing to take out markers must fill out a credit line application first.2 For examples in Nevada, see: